Introduction

 message.attach(MIMEText(body, 'plain'))

-Here is the message. ' attach(MIMEText(body, 'plain')), which attaches the body of the email as plain text.
-However, it is quite desirable to send emails in HTML format.
+Calling message.attach(MIMEText(body, 'plain')) attaches the body of the email as simple text.
+However, it is often desirable to send emails in HTML format so you can control the styling.

 You can further improve the HTML string with inline CSS that can enable a better design, dark/light mode, images and fonts you prefer,